scatmanFATMAN/libcsv/README.md

 * Small, fast, and lightweight.
 * Handles Windows and Linux line endings.
 * Stream files for extremely low memory use.
+* Handle files without a header.
+* Allow field values to automatically be trimmed.

 ## Installation